-This One Pan Herb Lemon Cod with Spring Vegetables is a satisfying supper; a mingling of silky smooth fish with sweet spring vegetables and a herb lemon sauce that really makes the dish spectacular.
+This One Pan Herb Lemon Cod with Spring Vegetables is a mingling of silky smooth fish with sweet spring vegetables and an herb lemon sauce that really makes the dish spectacularly satisfying supper.

 I love one pan meals.
 You can have dinner on the table in 30 minutes without much clean up since everything’s in the same pan.
 Once you put it in the oven you can make the Lemon Herb Sauce.
 If you don’t feel like making the sauce, the dish tastes delicious even without it.
 You can go meditate instead.

 Since I wanted a green spring-vegetable meal, I choose, asparagus, peas and zucchini.
 All of these are becoming available in the markets.
 I confess the asparagus is not yet local (probably from California) but it gives the illusion here on the east coast that spring has arrived.